ElessarWillomoont/Llama_Adventure_AICG/README.md

 - Players can choose to explore either the residential building ruins or the research facility ruins in this area.

+##### Act III: Left Residential Building

+- Players are killed by a blizzard in this area.

+##### Act III: Right Research Facility Ruins

+- Players discover an Old World fusion reactor here, gaining 100 gold.

+##### Winning Path

+- Start by heading to the city, then proceed to the research facility ruins within the city.

 ## How to Run

 ### Using Docker (Recommended for beginners)